 Whether to fetch userinfo after token exchange.
 User information will be stored in the

 userinfofield of the returnedOAuthTokenobject.
 This requires a validuserinfo_urlto be set.
-If fetching the userinfo fails, the token exchange will fail.For the low-level constructor
+If fetching userinfo fails, login fails.For the low-level constructor

 oauth_provider(), when not explicitly supplied, this is inferred from the presence of a non-emptyuserinfo_url: if auserinfo_urlis provided,userinfo_requireddefaults toTRUE, otherwise it defaults toFALSE.
 This avoids unexpected validation errors whenuserinfo_urlis omitted (since it is optional).- userinfo_id_selector